 Upon the return of the pilot, he shared his story with fellow pilots and soldiers.
 Soon enough, they all began to carry their coins on them at all times.
 The soldiers even invented a game to keep fellow soldiers on their toes.
 When pilots were at a bar, members of the squadron would take out their coin and "challenge" others to show their coin.
 If any group members didn't have their coin, they would have to buy the next round of drinks for every person who had their coin.
 If the challenged members have their coin, the challenging member would have to buy the round of drinks.
 Although this isn't standard practice for all groups with challenge coins, many still follow the tradition and honor the ritual.

 Different groups present their challenge coins to members for various reasons.
-Typically groups offer challenge coins as a sign of their acceptance into the group.
-For instance, the US Air Force presents all of its basic training and officer training graduates with challenge coins to congratulate them and commemorate their accomplishments.
+Typically, groups offer challenge coins as a sign of their acceptance into the group.
+For instance, the U.S. Air Force presents all of its basic training and officer training graduates with challenge coins to congratulate them and commemorate their accomplishments.
 Some groups only present challenge coins to those who have achieved something great.
 Some law enforcement agencies and fire departments give out challenge coins when their officers and members go beyond the call of duty.
-However, they are also used to commemorate unique acts of fallen soldiers and officers as well.
+Coins also are used to commemorate unique acts of fallen soldiers and officers as well.
 Challenge coins may also be presented to non-members who do something great for the group.
 Challenge coins may also be given to guests of honor, such as politicians and others.

 If you would like to find out more about challenge coins or are interested in ordering some custom coins of your own, we can help.
 Simply give us a call toll-free at 1 (855) 272-8451 or email us.
 We'd be happy to help!